The Last Man on Earth (1964 film): Plot

 After burying the dog, Morgan spots a woman in the distance.
 The woman, Ruth, is terrified of Morgan at first sight and runs from him.
 Morgan convinces her to return to his home, but he is suspicious of her true nature.
 Ruth becomes ill when Morgan waves garlic in her face, but claims that she has a weak stomach.
 Morgan's suspicion that Ruth is infected is confirmed when he discovers her attempting to inject herself with a combination of blood and vaccine that holds the disease at bay.
 Ruth initially draws a gun on Morgan but ultimately surrenders it to him.
 She tells him that she is part of a group of people like her – infected, but under treatment – and was sent to spy on Morgan.
 The vaccine allows the people to function normally with the drug in the bloodstream, but once it wears off, the infection takes over the body again.
 Ruth explains that her people are planning to rebuild society as they destroy the remaining humans, and that many of the vampires Morgan killed were still alive.
-Ruth desperately urges Morgan to flee, but he inexplicably refuses.
+Ruth desperately urges Morgan to flee, but he refuses.

 While Ruth is asleep, Morgan transfuses his own blood into her.
 She is immediately cured, and Morgan sees hope that, together, they can cure the rest of her people.
 Moments later, however, Ruth's people attack.
 Morgan takes the gun and flees his home while the attackers kill the vampires gathered around Morgan's home.
 Ruth's people spot Morgan and chase him.
 He exchanges gunfire with them and picks up tear gas grenades from a police station armory along the way.
 While the tear gas delays his pursuers somewhat, Morgan is wounded by gunfire and retreats into a church.
 As he stands at the altar, one of his pursuers finally impales him with a thrown spear.
 In his final moments, Morgan denounces his pursuers as "freaks" and, as Ruth cradles him, declares that he is the last true man on Earth.
 As Ruth walks away from Morgan's body, she notices a baby crying and tries to assure the child that everyone is safe now.